Author: Randeep Singh / go to all Techniques of Yoga articles

-Warrior Pose 1, Tone the muscles and Enhance Stamina with Virbhadrasana 1
+Warrior Pose 1, Improve Stamina with Virbhadrasana 1

 Virbhadrasana 1 is also known as the Warrior pose 1.
 Sanskrit term vira when translate to English means hero, warrior, courageous.
 Bhadra as a term has multiple connotations like blessed, excellent, auspicious, great, skillful etc. Both the terms as taken together to form Virbhadra stand for a skillful, or great hero or warrior.
 The name warrior here symbolises the physical and mental states of a yogi in pursuit of right knowledge which can unbridle him / her from the shackels of material existence.

 The kind of virility of disposition and alacrity of mind needed to achieve their individual goals by both a yogi and a warrior is best dispalyed by Virbhadrasana 1 (warrior pose 1).

 Warrior Pose 1 Steps

 - Stand in Mountain pose ( Tadasana) facing the shorter side of your yoga mat, a bit backwards from the center of the mat

 - Exhaling, step forward three feet with your right foot, turn the left foot 45 degrees outwards, Keep the right foot pointed perpendicular to the shorter side of your mat